whaledr/whalebooks/shiv/whale_spectrogram/README.md

 conda activate whaledr
 ```

-You should now be operating in the *whaledr* Python environment
+You should now be operating in the *whaledr* Python environment.
+However if you use the `screen` command
+(see below) you will have to re-run `conda activate whaledr` inside the screen shell.

 ### Environment setup part 2